Questionnaire: Madison School Board candidates largely support teachers union positions

 Six of the nine people running for Madison School Board would support a return of full collective bargaining rights for teachers, according to a Madison teachers union questionnaire, and most oppose charter schools not authorized by the local school district.

-Responses to the 30-question Madison Teachers Inc. questionnaire, posted online Wednesday, were not surprising in a liberal school district known for its support of unions and traditional public education -- and where MTI's endorsement can mean winning a seat on the board.
+Responses to the 30-question Madison Teachers Inc. questionnaire, posted online Wednesday, were not surprising in a liberal school district known for its support of unions and traditional public education — and where MTI’s endorsement can mean winning a seat on the School Board.

-But candidates also touched on issues including how to hire more teachers of color, the achievement gap between white students and students of color, and the relationship between the board and district superintendent.
+But candidates also touched on issues including how to hire more teachers of color, the achievement gap between white students and students of color, and the relationship between the School Board and district superintendent.

 A question about funding priorities revealed that most preferred directing more money for front-line staff such as counselors and education aides and less toward administration, travel, consultants and other expenses not directly related to the classroom.